-Residents may cook in the kitchen of the first floor, or appropriately use common area microwaves.
-When cooking you may not leave the stove or microwave unattended for any period of time.
+Residents may cook in the kitchenettes (located in the first floor lounges of the Woodlands Halls, or lounges of the Academic Village Halls), or appropriately use common area microwaves.
+When cooking, you may not leave the stove or microwave unattended for any time.
 Doing so poses a very serious safety risk.

-Cooking is prohibited within resident rooms.
+Cooking is prohibited within resident rooms or in the common areas of suites.